-For each version of Night\Shift has strived to attract incredible experimental musicians, and 2017’s showcase at Apollo Cinema featured the festival’s biggest and most exciting weirdo lineup yet.
+Each version of Night\Shift has strived to attract incredible experimental musicians, and 2017’s showcase at Apollo Cinema featured the festival’s biggest and most exciting weirdo lineup yet.
 Thanks to respectfulchild for flying in from Saskatoon to play!
-Thanks to Anna of ANAMAI, Chuck of You’ll Never Get To Heaven, and Rollie (aka Cadence Weapon) for saying yes and then killing it like I knew you would!
-Thanks to Brad Weber (aka Coy Haste) for reaching out and asking to play—and for closing out the night.
+Thanks to Anna of ANAMAI , Chuck of You’ll Never Get To Heaven , and Rollie (aka Cadence Weapon ) for saying yes and then killing it like I knew you would!
+Thanks to Brad Weber (aka Coy Haste ) for reaching out and asking to play—and for closing out the night.
 And thanks to New Fries for coming on board to give us a six-pack of rad acts!

 Thanks also to all of the projection artists who truly stepped up to the dubious task of tapping into the Apollo’s projection system and live-creating visual complements to such a wide, accomplished spectrum of music.
 Jamie, nik, Bryce, Monika, Alex and Jackie — you all did fantastic things with that huge canvas, and we appreciate how well all of you rolled with the technical challenges along the way.

-Thanks to Torin Langen for reaching out of his comfort zone (and leading others out of theirs too) by conjuring Offerings, and to Daniel MacPherson for also stretching his legs into a new realm with Duet.
+Thanks to Torin Langen for reaching out of his comfort zone (and luring others out of theirs too) by conjuring Offerings , and to Daniel MacPherson for also stretching his legs into a new realm with Duet .
 And thanks to you both for animating an otherwise empty and unseen space with your completely unalike ideas.

 Thanks to Ian Newton, a true local beacon of trailblazing creative instigation, whose Selectively Selective pop-up gallery turned festival-goers into art-makers with an experiment designed to secretly get us all thinking about being present and paying more attention.

 Muchos gracias to other repeat Night\Shifters who again knit their craftiness and ingenuity into the 2017 festival landscape.
-Katherine Road Quartet, we in awe of your ever-rain-readiness and your uncanny ability to pack small spaces and then fill them beautifully with your voices.
-VERSA, your projection work is enthralling and it was great to see you treat J&P’s clean walls as a screen for your strange impulses.
-Gary Kirkham, for reminding us all that echoes of our childhoods need be amplified rather than miniaturized.
-And Ellie Anglin, your smile-inducing and highly resonant provocation could not have been delivered in a better form (plus, that was probably one of the most fun low-tech redneck installs ever).
+Katherine Road Quartet, we are all in awe of your ever-rain-readiness and your uncanny ability to pack small spaces and fill them beautifully with your voices.
+VERSA , your projection work is enthralling and it was great to see you treat J&P’s clean walls as a screen for your strange impulses.
+Gary Kirkham, thank you for your epic, projection-mapped echo of childhood on a patch of concrete!
+And Ellie Anglin , your smile-inducing and highly resonant provocation could not have been delivered in a better form!
+(Plus that was probably one of the most fun low-tech redneck installs ever…)

-Then there’s the project that was easily Night\Shift 2017’s most ambitious and elaborate—an immeasurably pleasing collaboration between a handful of locals who have already done a ton to make this festival what it is.
-Michelle Purchase & Agnes Niewiadomski’s Fibre Funhouse, for which they worked closely with Green Light Arts to develop intertwining theatrical threads to spill out of it, was a marvel.
-The Funhouse fabulously extended the festival’s tradition of reimagining Goudies Lane, and this dynamic duo harnessed efforts from literally many communities of locals to make it real.
-It seems impossible that they’ll be dethroned as DTK’s champion fort-builders anytime soon.
+Then there’s the project that was easily Night\Shift 2017’s most ambitious and elaborate—an immeasurably pleasing collaboration between a handful of locals who have already done tons to make this festival what it is.
+Michelle Purchase & Agnes Niewiadomski ’s Fibre Funhouse , on which they worked closely with Green Light Arts to develop intertwining theatrical threads to spool out of it, was a marvel.
+The Funhouse fabulously extended the festival’s tradition of reimagining Goudies Lane, and this dynamic duo harnessed efforts from many communities of locals to make it real.
+It seems impossible that Michelle & Agnes be dethroned as DTK’s champion fort-builders anytime soon!

-That includes the animations he made so social media thank you posts could go out for this year’s sponsors without boring our audience with logo stacks and white space.
+That includes the animations he made so that Night\Shift’s social media appreciation for its sponsors need not bore our followers with logo stacks and white space.